aim137/panterbot/README.md

 # Crypto trading bot

-This is a python library to backtest strategies in the crypto exchange.
-It also allows to simulate in real time and to execute orders via the Binance API.
-However, all of it is under development and must NOT, as of now, be used with real money.
+This is a python library for backtesting strategies in the crypto exchange.
+It also allows one to simulate a strategy real time and to execute orders via the Binance API.
+However, all of it is under development and must NOT be used with real money.

 This code makes use of libraries such as binance, backtesting, ta, etc.